 MEG is a native of Queens, NY, (with the occasional accent to prove it), where she previously worked as a Ranger on the High Line in New York City.
-She has lived in D.C. for over 6 years and moved here 3 separates times – she loves the city so much that each time she had to leave she had to come back!
-She is thrilled to have the chance to share her loves of this city and of history with everyone who joins her on walks.
-Since joining the team, Meg has enjoyed working with Washington Walks on the Embassy Row and Lafayette Park tours.
-She is partial to haunted histories as she was born on Halloween, but is especially interested in US presidential history and trivia.
-Meg is also a licensed clinical social worker and she is passionate about working with individuals experiencing homelessness.
+She lives in the D.C. area and has resided here for over 7 years, moving here 3 separates times – she loves the city so much that each time she had to leave she had to come back!
+She is thrilled to have the chance to share her loves of this city and of history with everyone who joins her on the Embassy Row and Women Who Changed America walks.
+She is partial to haunted histories as she was born on Halloween, but is especially interested in U.S. presidential history and trivia.
+Meg is also a licensed clinical social worker and she is passionate about working towards ending chronic homelessness in D.C.
 She received both her B.A.s in English and Sociology and Masters in Social Work from Fordham University.
-Meg previously lived in El Salvador where she worked leading international delegations accompanying marginalized Salvadoran populations with the organization CRISPAZ and continues to serve on their board of directors.
-Meg lives in DC with her husband and daughter.
-Some of her must do DC experiences are people watching at Malcolm X/Meridian Park on a Sunday afternoon, eating great Ethiopian injera (with your hands), and the kite festival when the cherry blossoms are in full bloom.
+Meg previously lived in El Salvador where she worked leading international delegations accompanying marginalized Salvadoran populations with the organization CRISPAZ, and continues to serve on their board of directors.
+When not on walks (or enjoying walking tours in other cities), Meg enjoys traveling with her husband and daughter towards her goals of visiting all 30 MLB stadiums (17 down!) and collecting stamps in her National Parks Passport.

 "Our guide, Meg, was welcoming, organized, knowledgeable, and clearly in love with the city and its history." - TripAdvisor reviewer